igrishaev/pg2/README.md

 ;; [{:json_raw {"object": ["!set", [["!kw", "baz"], ["!kw", "bar"], ["!kw", "foo"]]]}}]
 ~~~

-Of course, when read from another connection with a default object mapper, the
+If you read that row using another connection with a default object mapper, the
-data is returned without tags expanding.
+data is returned without expanding tags.

 ### Utility pg.json namespace

-PG2 provides a dedicated namespace for JSON encoding and decoding.
-You can use
+PG2 provides an utility namespace for JSON encoding and decoding.
+You can use it
-it for utility purposes withing files, HTTP API, etc. It's a useful replacement
+for files, HTTP API, etc. If you already have PG2 in the project, there is no
-for Cheshire and other JSON libraries.
+need to plug in Cheshire or another JSON library.
 The namespace is `pg.json`:

 ~~~clojure
 (ns ...